remipichon/manifmaker/README.md

 app/package.json version is used to tag the Docker image.
 On the stagging machine there can be only one instance per version but several version can run at the same time.
 The [stagging index page](http://151.80.59.178/) provide links to all deployed version.

 Each version uses different Mongo user meaning that, while using the same Mongo instance, data are not shared and can be altered by each instance without disturbing the others.

-<a id="production" name="production"></a>
-### Production
-Not yet implemented, it will be on another machine.

-use ENV ISPROD to prevent using inject-data in prod

 <a id="ui-tools" name="ui-tools"></a>
 ## Design and UI tools